-- If you defaulted on an installment agreement in the past 24 months, you must pay the monthly payments through direct debit or payroll deduction.
+- If you defaulted on an installment agreement and received Notice CP523 Termination of Installment Agreement in the past 24 months, you must pay the monthly payments through direct debit or payroll deduction.
 This doesn’t apply if you are unemployed or self-employed and have a large tax debt.

 - The IRS may file a lien against your assets.

 Form 9465 — Installment Agreement ApplicationTo apply for a traditional installment agreement, you should file Form 9465 (Installment Agreements).
 When you complete Form 9465, it will prompt you to enter the maximum monthly payments that you can afford to pay.
 It will also walk you through the calculations to determine your minimum monthly payment.
 If the monthly payment you can afford is less than the IRS’s required minimum monthly payment, you will be prompted to complete Form Form 433-F (Collection Information Statement).
 This is similar to Forms 433-A and 433-B. You also need to complete this form if you owe more than $50,000 or if you owe over $25,000 and less than $50,000 and can’t set up direct debits or payroll deductions for your monthly payments.
 Note that you will use Form 433-D to finalize your payment agreement and set up direct debits.
 In some cases, when you complete Forms 9465 and 433-F, it will become clear that you can’t afford to pay off the tax liability in monthly installments by the CSED.
 In this case, the IRS revenue officer may suggest that you apply for a partial payment installment agreement, and then, you will go through the application steps above.
 To save time, consult with a tax attorney before filling out these forms.
 They can let you know if you should jump immediately to a partial payment request instead of filing these forms.